 Matthew asked for a motion to close nominations for the Conservation Policy Board Region 7 Voting Members.

 Yeager (Farrell) moved to close.
+Vote on motion Carried

 Matthew asked if there were any other nominations for the Conservation Policy Board Region 8 Voting Members.
 Norman Miller nominates himself.